SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The type of each parameter must be included --- it can't be inferred.
-By default, the parameters to a function are constants.
+Although the parameters to a function are constants by default, you can write ``let`` in front of a parameter's name to emphasize this behavior.
 Write ``var`` in front of a parameter's name to make it a variable, scoping any changes made to the variable just to the function body, or write ``inout`` to make those changes also apply